algerza/reddit_comments_sarcasm_detection/README.md

 ## Next steps
 - Compare more models' performance (i.e. Random Forest)
-- Create more datasets for RoBERTa in order to improve accuracy: comment + parent comment, clean data, etc
+- Create more datasets for RoBERTa in order to improve accuracy (i.e. comment + parent comment, clean data, etc)
 - Re-organize and refactor the code, loading the already .sav trained model, predict only the latest inputs to simulate a production environment where fast and accurate output is required, store the results in a server or local directory